Web Analytics

 Cley Marshes Circular Walk

-What you’ll see: Copious amounts of bird life, board walks, reeds and meadows, hides (when open), Cley beach, NWT Visitor Centre for refreshments, gifts and binoculars, World War II relics in the form of a Pill box and gun turret.
+Just under 3 miles.
+Copious amounts of bird life, board walks, reeds and meadows, hides, Cley beach, NWT Visitor Centre World War II relics; Pill box and gun turret.

 Horsey Windpump Circular Walk